sleepymountain/AHNAppointmentChecker/README.md

 ```

 ## Known Bugs:
+Crashes when appointments, are found -- currently fixing this.
+Problem due to if statement instead of using try with exceptions.
 Since appointments were not available at the time of creation, it needs more testing.

 ## Bug Reporting